VenChandra/transformer-quantum-states/README.md

   * w = learning rate decay warmup steps
   * e = random seed
   * c = clipping distance for relative positional encoding
 * [transformer_analysis](transformer_analysis.py): contains methods for computing correlation functions and Renyi entropies of a given transformer wavefunction.
-Executing module requires cmd line arguments for size of ensemble of trained decoders (ie the sweep across random seeds) and name of model.
+Executing module requires cmd line argument for name of model.
+One can optionally also specify size of ensemble of trained decoders (ie the sweep across random seeds), in which case remove seed from string literal when specifying model name.
 Load trained weights and json file of model params onto an instantiated decoder and compute using provided methods.
 We provide an example in the module.
 * [saliency_metrics](saliency_metrics.py): implementation of the saliency metrics described above, using TensorFlow's gradient tape.
 Can be imported into a separate notebook for experiments.
 As above, load trained weights and model params, then compute saliency metrics with provided methods.